mozhdehNouri/androidStudies/Compose/State/State in compose.md

 # State in compose

+In its most general, "state" refers to any data that is held in memory (either RAM or on disk)

+In other words, something that is "state" has two properties:

+1. It exists over time.
+This is what `remember` does.
+2. It can change.
+This is what `mutableStateOf` does.
 - Working with Jetpack Compose in Android and want to update the UI with newly updated data .
 This can be handled by using Jetpack Compose’s state management.

 - An app's "state" is any value that can change over time

+- In context of Jetpack Compose, a state is a value that is related to updating your UI

+-  Every time a state value changes, Jetpack Compose will automatically update the UI for you.

+- Type of state can can be of anything simple Boolean or string or complex data

+- The state is an object that is connected/subscribed to one or more widgets, contains data.

+- any change happens in data, it will update all its subscribed UI widgets.
+The values of the state are changed at runtime

 ### In Jetpack Compose, what is a state: